A Lesson in Preparedness

 USA

-While playing football with my classmate and casual friend Zack Wilcox, about a dozen guys heard yells for help over near the bridge.
-A high school girl who couldn’t swim had been dragged by the current and was hanging on to the bridge footing.
+While playing football with my classmate and casual friend Zack Wilcox, about a dozen guys heard yells for help near the bridge.
+A high school girl who couldn’t swim had been dragged by the current and was hanging onto the bridge footing.

-Tiffany was visibly shaken and upset, having held herself up using the gritty, rough concrete of the bridge footing.
+Tiffany was visibly shaken and upset.
 Zack and I each took an arm and made her kick her legs as we made our way back to the bridge.
-I was completely gassed, actually thought I wouldn’t make it, and stopped to tread water to catch my breath, but not Zack.
-Zack was swimming so hard he actually began pulling both Tiffany and I. I was re-energized by Zack’s determination and began swimming hard again as well.
+I was completely gassed and actually thought I wouldn’t make it; I stopped to tread water to catch my breath, but not Zack.
+Zack swam so hard, he pulled both Tiffany and me.
+I was re-energized by Zack’s determination and began swimming hard again as well.

-After towing Tiffany 35 feet to the shore I collapsed on the sand as Tiffany cried and her older sister hugged her.
+After towing Tiffany 35 feet to the shore, I collapsed on the sand as Tiffany cried and her older sister hugged her.
 Zack made sure she was OK and swam back to the football game.
-After a few minutes rest, I rejoined the game and gave Zack an “atta boy” for rescuing Tiffany.
-Like any humble person, Zack said it was a team effort and we both did a good job.
+After a few minutes’ rest, I rejoined the game and gave Zack an “atta boy” for rescuing Tiffany.
+Like any humble person, Zack said it was a team effort and that we had both done a good job.

 I think about this moment occasionally.
 Since then, I’ve grown up and helped many people.
 Deep down, I suspect this event set me on a path of looking out for others versus watching from the sidelines when help was needed.
 Zack showed me what courage and preparedness are all about.